A-agal/DGE_analysis_DESQ2/Section 3: DEG_QC_Analysis.md

 ---
-title: "QC methods for DE analysis using DESeq2"

 ---

-## Learning Objectives
+## Learning Objectives : "QC methods for DE analysis using DESeq2"

 * Transforming counts for unsupervised clustering methods
 * Evaluating quality of samples using Principal Components Analysis